aimms/how-to/Articles/397/397-traveling-salesman.rst

 Case management.
 ^^^^^^^^^^^^^^^^^^^^

+`Data Manager <https://documentation.aimms.com/webui/data-manager.html>`_ is a native feature in any WebUI aplication.
+On this example, you will find 4 ready to use scenarios.

+* 100_BR
+* 200_BR
+* 100_ALL
-* Two cases supplied
+* 200_ALL

-* You can create your own case, or adapt an existing case.
+Note that you can create your own case, or adapt an existing case.

 Haversine
 ^^^^^^^^^^

 Input data for this project is the exact latitude and longitude of cities in the world.
 So, direct distance between the nodes will not provide a good aproximated distance.
 So here, is used the `Haversine formula <https://en.wikipedia.org/wiki/Haversine_formula>`_.

 Haversine formula is an equation important in navigation, giving great-circle distances between two points on a sphere from their longitudes